nimgl/nimgl/README.md

 ## Nim Game Library (WIP)

 NimGL (Nim Game Library) is a collection of bindings for popular APIs, mostly used in computer graphics.
-With the power of Nim you can compile to C making it a perfect choice to combine with computer graphics.

-This collection of bindings is heavily inspired by LWJGL3, it enables low level access and it is not a framework, so we highly encourage you to use other game engines in case of you not knowing low level graphic development.
+This collection of bindings is heavily inspired by LWJGL3, it enables low level access and it is not a framework, so we highly encourage you to use other game engines if you don't have experience working with low level graphic developments.
-Even tho this is a low level access, we do have some usefull toolkits or some variations on functions to help with the development.
+We try to keep this bindings as similar to the originals but we do have some usefull toolkits or some variations on functions to help with the development.

-NimGL is open source and under the MIT License, we highly encourage every developer that uses it to make improvements and fork them here.
+NimGL is open source and is under the MIT License, we highly encourage every developer that uses it to make improvements and fork them here.

 ###### NimGL is under heavy development so expect drastic changes and improvements